 After some narrow and rocky sheep tracks along steep sides, you’ll reach an intersection, where you take a sharp turn to the left.
 Soon after, you will reach the broad and grassy upper parts of Heimaklettur.

 The upper part of the track.

 Final approach to the top.

 At the top there’s a guestbook to leave your thoughts and impressions of the walk.
 Some locals frequently write in it; they go up to Heimaklettur on a regular basis as a way of exercise.
-And perhaps as a friendly competition amongst each other, to see who has gone up the most times within a year.
+And perhaps some friendly competition amongst each other too – to see who has gone up the most times within a year.
 When the sun goes down, it’s also a popular hangout spot for the local sheep 😉

 The guestbook at the top.

-From the top of Heimaklettur you can walk a little further down the hill on the other side, to enjoy a stunning view over the other kletturs that form a beautiful circle of rocks around the harbour.
-On clear days you can see the main land with Eyjafjallajökull in the distance, and the vast lava fields coughed up by the Eldfell in 1973.
+From the top of Heimaklettur you can walk a little further down the hill on the other side, to enjoy a stunning view over the other kletturs that form a beautiful circle of cliffs around the harbour.
+On clear days you can see the main land with Eyjafjallajökull and Hekla in the distance, and the vast lava fields coughed up by the Eldfell in 1973.

 Ring of kletturs and lava fields panorama.